Toyota A engine: 4A-F

 A narrow-valve (22.3°) DOHC 16-valve carburetor-equipped version, the 4A-F, was produced from 1987 through 1990.
 Output was 95 PS at 6,000 rpm and 13.8 kgm at 3,600 rpm (compression at 9.5:1, EU spec).
+This engine featured an aluminum-alloy cylinder head with scissor-gear driven twin overhead camshafts, centered spark plugs, and employed pent-roof combustion chambers which were designed to improve thermal efficiency.
+It also featured a fully counterweighted crankshaft with five journals and eight balance weights.
+The 4A-F was designed to provide more powerful torque in the low-to-mid RPM range as well improving top-end power output.